yangshun/tech-interview-handbook/algorithms/README.md

       dfs(i, j)
 ```

-- Corner cases:
+#### Corner Cases

 - Empty graph.
 - Graph with one or two nodes.
 - Disjoint graphs.
 - Graph with cycles.

 #### Practice Questions